|Home > List of All Brands > Zamberlan Boots > About Zamberlan Boots|

 Zamberlan started in 1929

-Giuseppe Zamberlan started the business of manufacturing quality mountain boots back in 1929.
-Giuseppe was the father of Zamberlan's present Chairman, Emilio.
-Today, Emilio’s son and daughter, the third generation of the family, are actively involved in the manufacturing, testing and selling of Zamberlan boots.
-The Zamberlan factory is located right at the foot of the Piccole Dolomiti, the ideal environment for testing new products.
+Zamberlan Boots began back in 1929, when Giuseppe Zamberlan manufactured his first pair of quality Italian mountain boots.
+Giuseppe was the father of Zamberlan's present Chairman, Emilio whose son and daughter stay actively involved in the manufacturing, testing and selling of Zamberlan boots today.
+The Zamberlan boot factory is located right at the foot of the Piccole Dolomiti, the ideal environment for testing new products.

-Giuseppe Zamberlan, the father of the present Chairman, began his career as “shoe repairer”, after the First World War.
+Giuseppe Zamberlan began his career as “shoe repairer” after the First World War.
 Because of his great love for the mountains, but mostly out of necessity, he began making boots to satisfy his own particular needs.
 His friends, who shared his great passion for the local mountains, wanted to take advantage of the innovative “mountain gear” as well.
-In fact, the geographical position and the peculiar features of this region make people grow up with a notable predilection for trekking and mountaineering.
+In fact, the geography of this region make people grow up trekking and mountaineering.
 Incidentally, many world famous climbers come to the “Piccole Dolomiti” for their training!
 Before long, “Bepi” (short for Giuseppe) was making boots for others who recognized his craftsmanship.
 His passion for trekking and his initial success, led him to search for better materials and more efficient construction methods to satisfy his quest for “safer and easier” movement in the mountains.